-Increased physical activity in the form of regular exercise is encouraged.
+Increased physical activity is encouraged.
 Regular exercise helps to control cholesterol, blood pressure, diabetes and weight as well as managing stress and anxiety.
-It also helps to improve your physical fitness, thereby improving your ability to perform daily tasks.
-The physiotherapist will prescribe an individualised exercise programme so that you can exercise safely.
+It also helps to improve your level of physical fitness, thus improving your ability to perform daily tasks.
+Your physiotherapist will prescribe an individualised exercise programme so that you can exercise safely.